LejonKralemann/CISTRANSGUIDE/readme.txt

 Sample:						The name of the library sample.
 Example: "7C1_LB".
 This name should in principle be unique.
 If the samples have been sequenced multiple times, they can have the same name, as long as the RunID is different.
 Primer:						The secondary GUIDEseq primer sequence (GSP2).
 Use 'NA' in fasta mode.
 File_name:					The part before "_R1.fastq.gz" or "_R2.fastq.gz".
 This name needs to be unique in this list.
 Ref:						The genome reference file name, containing all the chromosomes, as well as the plasmid sequence(s).
 Example: "pCAS-PPO.fa".
+Note that the Plasmid sequence in the ref should "break" in the backbone part, not in the T-DNA part.
 P5_adapter:					Enter the full P5 adapter primer, without special characters, in upper case.
 Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.
 P7_adapter:					Enter the full p7 adapter primer, without special characters, in upper case.
 Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.
 Plasmid:					The name of the plasmid as written in the reference file.
 Example: "pCAS-PPO".